Hippocampome-Org/hco_dev_docs/docs/oblomem/stdp_analyses.md

 </table>
 </center>

+### Parameter Options

+Some parameter options are available in spike_times_analyses.m.
+For instance, alpha_plus and alpha_minus can be set to affect how STDP measurement statistics are reported by this Matlab script.
+Some other parameters are listed at the beginning of the script that can be customized to the settings from the experiment's data under analysis.

 ## Redirecting Command Line Output

 In Linux, command line output (containing results of print statements) can be saved to a file with the operator ">" after running a program.
 For example `./rebuild.sh > command_line_output.txt`.
 Example instructions are [here](https://askubuntu.com/questions/420981/how-do-i-save-terminal-output-to-a-file).
 Multiple advantages exist in redirecting output.
 Command line windows can have line display limits that can be avoided by saving to a log file.
 In other words, one can save as many results as wanted instead of being limited by a window line limit.
 Redirection also automatically saves output to a file and avoid some work in copying and pasting from a command line window in order to do that.